Which school do you want to support?

 The chart below shows lifetime compensation for “Bee,” a hypothetical teacher who begins teaching in Oakland Unified School District in 2022 at age 29 (the STRS average age).
 Over time, she earns degrees that boost her pay.
 She retires at 65 (the pension-maximizing age), and lives to 91 (the STRS forecast average for female teachers.
 For men the average is 88.)

 The point of a defined benefit pension is security.
-Pensioners know they will receive predictable, ongoing money in retirement for as long as they live, even if the market swoons.
-As of 2021, the California STRS record for most years of pension payments was set by a teacher who lived to 108.
+Pensioners know they will receive predictable, ongoing money in retirement for as long as they live, even if the market swoons, and even if they are lucky enough to live a long time.
+As of 2023, there were 431 retired teachers in the California STRS system over the age of 100.

-The chart above shows when teacher pension payments are delivered.
-It’s worth understanding when they are earned.
+The chart above shows when teacher pension payments are paid out.
+It's worth understanding when they are earned.

 Using the same assumptions, the next chart puts it all together.
-For each year that Bee works, this chart shows how much she receives in salary (teal), how much she pays in to STRS (yellow), the incremental cumulative lifetime value of expected future pension payments (orange), and the one-time value of each pension payment she skips by continuing to work (grey).
+For each year that Bee works, the chart below shows how much she earns in salary (teal), how much she pays into STRS (yellow), the incremental cumulative lifetime value of expected future pension payments (orange), and the one-time value of each pension payment she skips by continuing to work (grey).

-As mentioned above, the teacher pension system works differently for teachers hired before Jan 1, 2014 than it does for those hired after that date.
-For those teachers, the system is known as 2% at 60.
+The teacher pension system works differently for teachers hired before Jan 1, 2014 than it does for those hired after that date.
+For those older teachers, the system is known as 2% at 60.
 There are several important differences.

-Pension systems are built on some critical assumptions.
+Pension systems balance on a handful of critical assumptions.
 Will the number of working teachers increase?
 How many years will teachers work?
 How long will they live?
 How will prices change over time?
 Will invested assets grow in value?
 By how much and when?
 Will policies change?

-For decades, California’s pension systems seemed magical.
+For decades, California's pension systems seemed magical.
 California was growing, with young teachers joining in droves.
-Teachers were required to contribute just six percent of their wages toward their retirement system, but the math worked.
-STRS had amassed a big investment fund that was delivering remarkable earnings, especially from tech investments.
+Teachers were required to contribute just six percent of their wages toward their retirement system, but the math worked!
+STRS had amassed a big investment fund, and it was delivering remarkable earnings, especially from tech investments.
 In the dot-com boom of the late 1990s, California's public pension systems appeared to be overfunded, so the legislature generously changed the math to create the 2% at 60 system, lowering retirement age requirements and raising benefits.

 Big mistake.
 On cue, the boom went bust.